library-nga/nga-alma-netx-iiif/examples/identifier-patterns.md

+# Example

-# Example including one digital book record with metadata and services throughout systems of Alma, Primo, NetX, and IIIF.
+Below documents one digital book record with metadata and services throughout systems of Alma, Primo, NetX, and IIIF.

 ## Alma MMS ID